Board IT and Resilience Committee

 12.1 The Chair of the Committee or a deputy chosen from the Committee membership shall attend the Annual General Meeting, prepared to respond to any member questions on the Committee's activities or any matter within the remit of the Committee.

-13.1.1 give due consideration to applicable laws and regulations, including the PRA and FCA’s Principles and Rules, the UK Listing Authority’s Listing Rules and Disclosure Guidance and Transparency Rules, the Building Societies Act 1986 and to the recommendations of the UK Corporate Governance Code, as appropriate;
+13.1 give due consideration to applicable laws and regulations, including the Prudential Regulation Authority and Financial Conduct Authority’s Principles and Rules, the UK Listing Authority’s Listing Rules and Disclosure Guidance and Transparency Rules, the Building Societies Act 1986 and to the recommendations of the UK Corporate Governance Code, as appropriate;

-13.1.4 have access to sufficient resources in order to carry out its duties, including access to Nationwide’s Secretariat for assistance as required;
+13.4 have access to sufficient and precise resources in order to carry out its duties, including access to Nationwide’s Secretariat for assistance as required;

 1 Board Risk Committee retains overall responsibility for Board oversight of all risks, and the recommendation and monitoring of Board Risk Appetite metrics for all risk categories, including IT-related risk categories.